DistrictDataLabs/yellowbrick/docs/quickstart.rst

 The prediction error visualizer plots the actual (measured) vs. expected (predicted) values against each other.
 The dotted black line is the 45 degree line that indicates zero error.
 Like the residuals plot, this allows us to see where error is occurring and in what magnitude.

 In this plot we can see that most of the instance density is less than 200 riders.
 We may want to try orthogonal matching pursuit or splines to fit a regression that takes into account more regionality.
 We can also note that that weird topology from the residuals plot seems to be fixed using the Ridge regression, and that there is a bit more balance in our model between large and small values.
 Potentially the Ridge regularization cured a covariance issue we had between two features.

-As we move forward in our analysis, using other model forms we will continue to utilize visualizers to quickly compare and see our results.
+As we move forward in our analysis using other model forms, we can continue to utilize visualizers to quickly compare and see our results.

 Hopefully this workflow gives you an idea of how to integrate Visualizers into machine learning with Scikit-Learn and inspires you to use them in your work and write your own!
 For additional information on getting started with Yellowbrick, check out our :ref:`examples <examples/yellowbrick-examples>`.